-- Agency Analyst enters accurate description of unit to be assisted including description for each required characteristic.
-The description for each characteristic is obtained from the HQS Report Inspection and Request for Tenancy Approval.
-To ensure an accurate description a laminated guide called EZ-RRD Rent Reasonableness Determination Steps is used.
-This guide contains definitions used for each characteristic.
-It is provided in the detailed Reasonable Rent Procedures that are provided separate from this Policy. - 2.
-Based on the descriptions entered into the automated system, it assigns the appropriate value points to each characteristic for the unit to be assisted. - 3.
-The automated system totals the value points of each characteristic for the unit to be assisted to obtain the unit's Total Value Points. - 4.
-The automated system analyzes the Total Value Points and descriptions of all characteristics for both the unit to be assisted and the comparable unit database.
-It locates units with exact points and characteristics to use as comparable units. - 5.
-If there is no exact match, the automated system will next select comparables based on the database search priorities listed on the following chart.
+- b) The Agency Analyst enters an accurate description of the unit to be assisted for each required characteristic.
+The Agency is responsible for accurate data input for each characteristic for the unit to be assisted.
+The Agency is responsible to confirm the accuracy of the data provided by the landlord for the required characteristics.
+To ensure that accurate descriptions are entered the definitions for each description are provided on the system under "Help Me Decide" for each characteristic.
+In addition, these definitions are provided on a laminated guide called EZ-RRD Rent Reasonableness Determination Steps.
+It is provided in the detailed Reasonable Rent User's Manual that is provided separate from this Policy. - c) Based on the descriptions entered into the EZ-RRD system, it assigns the appropriate values to each characteristic for the unit to be assisted. - d) EZ-RRD system totals the values of each characteristic for the unit to be assisted to obtain the unit's Total Value Points. - e) EZ-RRD system analyzes the Total Value Points and descriptions of all characteristics for both the unit to be assisted and the comparable unit database.
+It locates units with exact points and characteristics to use as comparable units. - f) If there is no exact match, EZ-RRD system will next select comparables based on the database search priorities listed on the following chart.